ConservationInternational/trends.earth/docs/source/index.rst

 Trends.Earth
 **********************************

-Welcome to the official documentation of Trends.Earth
+Welcome to the official documentation of |trends.earth|

 .. toctree::
    :maxdepth: 2